stormasm/spanish/README.md

+- who, what, where, how
+-
+- ser = who you are
+- ser = what you are
+- estar = where you are
+- estar = how you are

+---

 - se trata del viaje, no del destino
 - el universo continuará ensenarme y guiarme mi toda vida
 - el universo continuara ensenandome y guiandome todo vida [alternate version]